 - Latest Swift Satire Festival news

 Swift was appointed vicar in Laracor, just out the road from Trim, in 1700.
 The author of such famous satires as Gulliver’s Travels, A Tale Of A Tub and A Modest Proposal, had many firm friends in the town of Trim itself.
 Find out more about Swift, his works and his association with Trim here.

 Our festival is unique: no other festival in the world is dedicated to satire in all its forms (apart, maybe, from one in Iran that we haven’t been able to make it to as yet!)
 You might say that’s because Swift, or indeed satire, isn’t that important.

 However, satire is important especially in today’s politically correct world.
-A satirist says things that others can’t say.
-They say things that make you laugh violently but then think silently.
-Generally, they use humour.
+A satirist says things that others can’t say, things that make you laugh violently but then think silently.

-That’s why we bring Ireland’s leading satirical comedians together with politicians, media and academics to participate in Satire Day (here is a link to the 2012 ‘Satire Day’) curated by Paddy Cullivan.
+That’s why we bring Ireland’s leading satirical comedians together with politicians, media and academics to participate in Satire-Day, curated by Paddy Cullivan.

 Note: The 2013 Swift Satire Festival was co-financed by Meath Partnership and The Gathering.